Here’s How Your Work Might Change with a BSN Degree

 3. A boost of confidence

 Think back on your accomplishments: graduating high school, moving out on your own, getting your first job in healthcare.
 How do they make you feel?
 Pretty great, right?
-Now, think about the feelings you’ll have the day you walk across that stage with your BSN in hand, ready to take on the world…
+Now, think about the feelings you’ll have the day you walk across that stage with your BSN skills in hand, ready to take on the world…

 As a nurse, there is a lot riding on your shoulders.
 You’ll see really sick patients; you’ll face urgent situations; you’ll feel fear.
 When you motivate yourself to overcome a challenge, such as receiving your BSN, you’re giving yourself one more tool to help in difficult situations: confidence.
 A baccalaureate nursing education will instill and refine the bedside skills you learned when you earned your RN degree, reminding you that you can do the tasks at hand, and do them well.
 Having this self-confidence will help you face adversity when it comes your way.
 Confidence will show in the care you give, in the way your carry yourself, and in your judgement, perception, and skill — all qualities that are needed to make a good nurse a great one.